top of page

 Matthew 18:1-5 (ESV) At that time the disciples came to Jesus, saying, “Who is the greatest in the kingdom of heaven?”
 And calling to him a child, he put him in the midst of them and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 Whoever humbles himself like this child is the greatest in the kingdom of heaven.
 “Whoever receives one such child in my name receives me, but whoever causes one of these little ones who believe in me to sin,[a] it would be better for him to have a great millstone fastened around his neck and to be drowned in the depth of the sea.

-I was the youngest of three kids growing up until at the age of 14 my mom had a surprise sibling who took from me the personal title of being the youngest.
-My two older siblings were 2 and 4 years older than me so they were at school during the day for a few years before me.
-She did not work and my dad spent long hours working so I had a couple of years where it was just my mom and I at home.
-I remember, and my mom would tell you, I just following her around whatever she was doing to ask a lot of questions.
-How many questions I wondered.
-I was trying to guess.
+I was the youngest of three children until the age of 14, when my mom had a surprise baby, taking away my title as the youngest.
+My two older siblings were two and four years older than me, so they were at school during the day for a few years before I started.
+My mom didn't work, and my dad spent long hours at his job, which meant I had a couple of years when it was just my mom and me at home.
+I remember, and my mom would tell you, that I used to follow her around, doing whatever she was doing and asking countless questions.
+I often wondered just how many questions I was asking.

-Researchers seem to have found that curious children ask a staggering 73 questions every day ... half of which parents struggle to answer, according to a study.
+Researchers have found that curious children ask a staggering 73 questions every day, with half of these questions being difficult for parents to answer, according to a study.

-All I recall was giving her a barrage of who, why, what, when, where and how questions.
-These were the days where my mom did not have the luxury of Google to go to for answers so either she would say she doesn’t know or I’m sure she made up some great sounding answers on the spot.
+All I recall was giving her a barrage of who, why, what, when, where, and how questions.
+These were the days when my mom didn't have the luxury of Google to turn to for answers, so either she would say she didn’t know, or I’m sure she made up some great-sounding answers on the spot.

 1. Why do people die?